r8w/r8w/docs/library/read.md

 ---

 # Books of Life
+{: .no_toc }

 Non Technical
 {: .label }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+# 2018-2019

 List of books that I've read so far.
-Most of the books were read during the bad phase of my life, so I'd like to re-read them again and write a summary.
+Most of the books were read during the bad phase (2018/2019) of my life, so I'd like to re-read them again and write a summary.

 - All Quiet on the Western Front ― *Erich Maria Remarque*
 - The Forty Rules of Love ― *Elif Shafak*